Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 Etiology of the phenomenon

-Naturally, the reason is only in the presence of an allergen and its effect, but there are a lot of provoking factors.
-The widespread prevalence of allergies is associated with poor ecology most often, especially in megacities: exhaust gases, industrial waste emissions, and the rapid development of chemical production.
+Naturally, the reason is only in the presence of the allergen and its impact, but there are a lot of provoking factors.
+The widespread prevalence of allergies is most often associated with poor ecology, especially in megacities: exhaust gases, industrial waste emissions, the rapid development of chemical production.
 Also takes place:

 • household chemicals.